-RANKING CRITERIA 1 Children who are looked after and those children who were previously looked after children. (see Note I) 2 Pupils who live in the catchment area (see Note II) Children with siblings at the school.
+RANKING CRITERIA 1 Children who are looked after and those children who were previously looked after children. (see Note I) Children with siblings at the school.
 A child who will have a brother or sister on roll at the school at the time either at the point of admission or when an application is made for the child to attend the school.
-This would apply both at the initial allocation of places and also when prioritising the waiting list. (see Note III) 4 Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
-(Professional documentation confirming the situation must be submitted with the application.) (see Note IV) 5 Children of staff (i.e. people employed on a permanent contract in any capacity) at the school: a. where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or b. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
-6 Children who attend one of the feeder Primary Schools - Albert Village Community Primary School, Appleby Magna Church of England Primary School, Ashby-De-La-Zouch Woodcote Primary School, Ashby-De-La-Zouch Church of England Primary School, Ashby Hill Top Primary School, Ashby Willesley Primary School, Blackfordby St Margarets Church of England Primary School, Coelorton Viscount Beaumont Primary School, Donisthorpe Primary School, Ellistown Community Primary School, Griffydam Primary School, Heather Primary School, Ibstock Junior School, Measham Church of England Primary School, Moira Infant School, Oakthorpe Primary School, Worthington School, Nailstone Dove Bank Primary School, Newbold Church of England Primary School, Newton Burgoland Primary School, Packington Church of England Primary School, Snarestone Church of England Primary School, Woodstone Community Primary School 7 Pupils transferring to secondary school who will have an older brother or sister attending the linked upper secondary school (Ibstock School) at the same time. (see Note III) 8 Distance from school.
+This would apply both at the initial allocation of places and also when prioritising the waiting list. (see Note III)

+3 Children of staff (i.e. people employed on a permanent contract in any capacity) at the school: a. where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or b. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+4 Children who attend the local LiFE MAT Primary School - Dove Bank (Note V) 5 Children who attend one of the feeder Primary Schools - Albert Village Community Primary School, Appleby Magna Church of England Primary School, Ashby-De-La-Zouch Woodcote Primary School, Ashby-De-La-Zouch Church of England Primary School, Ashby Hastings Primary School, Ashby Hill Top Primary School, Ashby Willesley Primary School, Blackfordby St Margarets Church of England Primary School, Coelorton Viscount Beaumont Primary School, Donisthorpe Primary School, Ellistown Community Primary School, Griffydam Primary School, Heather Primary School, Ibstock Junior School, Measham Church of England Primary School, St Charles Catholic Primary Voluntary Academy, Measham; Moira Primary School, Oakthorpe Primary School, Worthington School, Nailstone Dove Bank Primary School, Newbold Church of England Primary School, Packington Church of England Primary School, Snarestone Church of England Primary School, Woodstone Community Primary School 6 Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
+(Professional documentation confirming the situation must be submitted with the application.) (see Note IV) 7 Distance from school.
 The place of residence is determined to be the address of the parent or carer with whom the child spends the majority of time as a child of a family during term-time. (see Note VI)